panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 ### 2.1 Explicitly asking for JSON

-Some API servers might work with multiple formats: JSON, XML, etc. That's why these servers might [require](https://stackoverflow.com/questions/43209924/rest-api-use-the-accept-application-json-http-header) you to indicate the format of the posted data.
+Some API servers might work with multiple formats: JSON, XML, etc. That's why these servers might [require](https://stackoverflow.com/questions/43209924/rest-api-use-the-accept-application-json-http-header) to indicate the format of the posted data.

-To do so you need to use the `headers` option, and specifically set `Accept` header to `application/json` to explicitly ask for JSON:
+Just use the `headers` option, and specifically set `Accept` header to `application/json` to explicitly ask for JSON:

 ```javascript{2-4}
 // ...